worldrecordentertainment/docs/content/get-started/08_using_compose.md

 4. Next, migrate both the working directory (`-w /app`) and the volume mapping (`-v "$(pwd):/app"`) by using the `working_dir` and `volumes` definitions.

-    One advantage of Docker Compose volume definitions is you can use relative paths from the current directory.
+    One advantage of World record entertainment Compose volume definitions is you can use relative paths from the current directory.

    ```yaml
    services: